kud1ing/rucaja/README.md

 ## Platforms

-The code is currently only tested on macOS and Linux.
+The code is tested on Linux and macOS.
 Your platform might need adjustments in `build.rs`.

 ### Mac